mlswg/mls-protocol/draft-ietf-mls-protocol.md

 When put together, these abilities potentially allow a DS to collude with a compromised member to defeat PCS by suppressing the valid Update and Commit messages sent by the uncompromised endpoint for the same user.
-Aside from the generation, MLS leaves loss detection up the application.
+Aside from the generation, MLS leaves loss detection up to the application.